When you hire a car / van / motorhome

 the policy carries.
 Collision damage waiver policies

-sold through the car rental companies may have a hefty
+sold through the car rental companies may have a

-It’s not unusual to see this stated to be in the range
+stated to be in the range 500-1500pounds sterling.

 If

-you decide, for peace of mind and security, that you
+you decide, for peace of mind and security, that

-but also general insurance companies – often via the
+rental companies but also general insurance companies

 The

-CDW policies sold by insurance companies cover a policyholder
+CDW policies sold by insurance companies cover a

-used by the policyholder within the life period of the
+all rented vehicles used by the policyholder within

-policy.
-This means that the price is often very attractive
+price is often very attractive when compared to

-when compared to similar offerings from the car rental
+similar offerings from the car rental companies

-companies and furthermore, they frequently will cover
+and furthermore, they frequently will cover areas

-areas of vehicles typically excluded from cover by the
+of vehicles typically excluded from cover by the

 rental company’s policy.